Impact Lives as an Education Leader

 - Gain the professional advantage and added marketability of holding both a master's degree and credential.

-- Benefit from courses and fieldwork aligned with the California Administrator Performance Expectations (CAPE).
+- Benefit from courses and fieldwork aligned with the California Administrator Performance Expectations (CAPEs).

 - Learn from expert faculty with years of experience, many actively working in school administration.